ercoppa/MaterialMasterDISD/hadoop/README.md

 hadoop jar ${HADOOP_HOME}/share/hadoop/tools/lib/hadoop-streaming-*.jar  -files mapper.py,reducer.py -mapper mapper.py -reducer reducer.py -input /wc-in -output /wc-out
 ```
 where:
- *  `mapper.py` and `reducer.py` are the implementation of the mapper and reducer function stored in the current directory
+ *  `mapper.py` and `reducer.py` are the Python implementations of the mapper and reducer functions stored in the current directory
  * `/wc-in` is the input directory for the Hadoop job
  * `/wc-out` is the output directory for the Hadoop job